Micronesia Diving Destinations

 Micronesia Diving Destinations - 10 LIVEABOARDS

-Thorfinn Liveaboard in Truk is one of the world’s best equipped.
-Vessel with 58 metres has been cruising and exploring the Micronesian waters since 1982.
+Thorfinn liveaboard in Truk is the 58 metre vessel is one of the world’s best equipped liveaboards.
+She has been cruising and exploring the Micronesian waters since 1982.
 Based in Truk Lagoon, diving is offered seven days per week, with up to five dives per day on five different sites, giving guests the opportunity to dive 30+ wrecks during a one-week visit.
-Technical and rebreather divers are very well catered to, with a crew accustomed to their various needs.Book Now
+Technical and rebreather divers are very well catered for, with a crew accustomed to their various needs.Book Now

 Remote and unique Micronesia dive destinations are a haven for wreck divers, but offer much more.
 Click on the links below for more detailed information about these great diving destinations.